samyerkes/generic-t4/docs-user.md

 ###2 Column Pull
 The 2 Columns Pull content type pulls in the content from hidden child sections called "Column_1", and "Column_2".
 This way you can reuse any special components and add them into a specific column.
 It also gives you the ability to add optional headings for those columns.

+###2 Columns Offset (84/48)
+The Columns 2-84 and Columns 2-48 content types create two columns of content using the HTML WYSIWYG editor for both columns.
+One column is twice as big as the other creating an offset effect.
+84 corresponds to the left side being 8 grids wide and right side being 4 grids wide; while the opposite is true for 48.
+It also gives you the ability to add optional headings for those columns.

+###2 Columns Offset (84/48) Pull
+The Columns 2-84 and Columns 2-48 content types create two columns of content by pulling in the content from hidden child sections called "Column_1", and "Column_2".
+This way you can reuse any special components and add them into a specific column.
+One column is twice as big as the other creating an offset effect.
+84 corresponds to the left side being 8 grids wide and right side being 4 grids wide; while the opposite is true for 48.
+It also gives you the ability to add optional headings for those columns.

 ###3 Columns
 The 3 Columns content type creates two columns of content using the HTML WYSIWYG editor for all three columns.
 It also gives you the ability to add optional headings for those columns.